-In today’s politically divisive landscape, its easy to ignore past events in favor of current cultural movements.
+In today’s politically divisive landscape, it’s easy to ignore past events in favor of current cultural movements.
 However, if it weren’t for past events transpiring, we wouldn’t now be embracing the current historical movement known as Black Lives Matter.

 African Americans were now legally recognized as PAID laborers who could enjoy the same financial freedoms as whites.

-How does this all tie in to the cannabis industry and current events you ask?
+How does this all tie into the cannabis industry and current events you ask?
 Well, for one, African Americans are arrested for non-violent marijuana crimes at almost four times the rate as white Americans according to the ACLU.
 African American entrepreneurs in the cannabis space are few and far between, likely due to these unnecessarily harsh barriers facing them.

 Sanctuary would like for you to join us in celebrating Juneteenth by recognizing the contributions of African Americans specifically within the cannabis space.
 Here are a few African American cannabis entrepreneurs you may or may not have heard of.

 African American Cannabis Entrepreneurs

 In 2017, your favorite rapper and ours launched MERRYJANE, an online resource for cannabis enthusiasts that has everything from recipes to news.
 In addition, he launched a line of strains and edibles called LEAFS BY SNOOP.